 Given available information, the Authority's consultants considered the methodology adopted to forecast demand is generally reasonable at this stage for 2012-13, although Unitywater should forecast non-residential water use based on connections (rather than EP).
+Unitywater accepted this recommendation in its submission in response to the Authority's Draft Report.

-The Authority has also adjusted Unitywater's residential and non-residential demand for water and wastewater to reflect OESR forecast growth rates using the low population series (rather than medium), the OESR method of interpolation for dwellings growth rates, and average residential use based on achieving 200 l/p/d over SEQ as a whole (rather than in each council area).
+The Authority also adjusted Unitywater's residential and non-residential demand for water and wastewater to reflect OESR forecast growth rates using the low population series (rather than medium), the OESR method of interpolation for dwellings growth rates, and average residential use based on achieving 200 l/p/d over SEQ as a whole (rather than in each council area).